LoonyPandora/Dancer-Plugin-Passphrase/README.markdown

         my $phrase = passphrase( param('my password') )->generate;

         # $phrase is now an object that contains RFC 2307 representation
-        # of the hashed passphrase, along with the salt and the raw_hash
+        # of the hashed passphrase, along with the salt, and other metadata

         # You should store $phrase->rfc2307() for use later